anishaagrawalgsa/fedramp-gov/pages/continuous-monitoring-strategy.md

 </ol>

-<section id="conmon-process"><h2>Continuous Monitoring Process </h2>
+<div id="conmon-process"><h2>Continuous Monitoring Process </h2>
 	<hr>
-<p>The FedRAMP continuous monitoring program is based on the continuous monitoring process described in NIST SP 800-137, Information Security Continuous Monitoring for Federal Information Systems and Organization.
+<p>The FedRAMP continuous monitoring program is based on the continuous monitoring process described in <em>NIST SP 800-137, Information Security Continuous Monitoring for Federal Information Systems and Organization</em>.
 The goal is to provide: (i) operational visibility; (ii) managed change control; and (iii) attendance to incident response duties.
-For more information on incident response, review the FedRAMP Incident Communications Procedure.</p>
+For more information on incident response, review the FedRAMP <em>Incident Communications Procedure</em>.</p>

 <p>The effectiveness of a CSP’s continuous monitoring capability supports ongoing authorization and reauthorization decisions.
 Security-related information collected during continuous monitoring is used to make updates to the security authorization package.
 Updated documents provide evidence that FedRAMP baseline security controls continue to safeguard the system as originally planned.	</p>